bonigarcia/webdrivermanager-examples/README.md

 </dependency>
 ```

-... or in Gradle project:
+... or in a Gradle project:

 ```
 dependencies {